robert-hh/Micropython-Editor/README.md

 file does not exist, an error is displayed, but the edit window is given that name.
 If it’s a directory, the list of file names will be loaded to the edit window.
-If object_n is a list of other items, they will be converted to strings and edited, and the edited list if strings will be returned.
+If object_n is a list of other items, they will be converted to strings and edited, and the edited list will be returned as strings.
-If no object is named, pye() will give show the list of files, creating a list of strings, unless you save to a file.
+If no object is named, pye() will show the list of files, creating a list of strings, unless you save to a file.
 In that case, the file name will be returned.
 It is always the last buffer closed, which determines the return value of pye().